bcaffo/LittleInferenceBook/manuscript/01_introduction.md

 Knowledge and parsimony,
 (using simplest reasonable models to explain complex phenomena), go hand in hand.
 Probability models will serve as our parsimonious description of the world.
-The use of probability models as the connection between our data and a populations represents the most effective way to obtain inference.
+The use of probability models as the connection between our sample data and a population's true data distribution represents the most effective way to obtain inference.

 ### Motivating example: who's going to win the election?